 In March 2019, the state’s House of Representatives narrowly approved House Bill 356.
 It aimed to legalize adult-use cannabis in New Mexico.
 It even established a system of distribution.
 However, HB 356 died in the Senate.

-Is CBD Oil Permitted in New Mexico?
+Is CBD Oil Legal in New Mexico?

-It all depends on where you get the CBD from.
+Yes!
 New Mexico has followed the lead of most states by legalizing the production of industrial hemp.
 It also allows the use of products derived from it.
 NM was one of the states that looked to legalize hemp after the 2014 U.S. Farm Bill.
 However, the Governor at the time, Susana Martinez, vetoed the bill.

 The New Mexico Supreme Court overturned the veto in 2017, however.
 The state legislature moved forward and ruled that hemp with a maximum of 0.3% THC is permitted for cultivation.
 This was over a year before the 2018 Farm Bill made hemp with no more than 0.3% THC federally legal to cultivate.